-NoSQL databases came to prominence in the late 2000s in order to accommodate data with less need for upfront structure.
-These types of databases tend to be easier for developers, can sometimes have faster queries and more flexible data models.
+NoSQL databases came to prominence in the late 2000s in order to accommodate data with less need for an upfront structure.
+These types of databases tend to be easier for developers, as they sometimes have faster queries and more flexible data models.

 There are some major differences between the two, these include:

 - Scalability – NoSQL databases tend to be horizontally scalable, whereas SQL databases are more often vertically scalable.
 This means that NoSQL databases can often handle higher traffic numbers.

 - Structure – SQL databases have a table-based structure, but NoSQL databases can be graph-based, document-based or wide column stores.
 SQL databases are better suited for multi-row transactions.